Kong/kongponents/README.md

 If you encounter difficulty working with Kongponents, either in your own codebase or in contributing to this one, post questions in `#design-pattern-lib` or `#team-interfaces`.
 If you discover a problem but are unsure whether it's a bug, it may be resolved faster in the channels.

 Log bugs with [Team Interfaces](https://konghq.atlassian.net/secure/RapidBoard.jspa?projectKey=INTF).
 Document the steps to replicate the bug with screenshots and error messages, if possible.
-Please also mention the browser, the versions and branches of the applications involved (e.g. [`kong-admin`](https://github.com/Kong/kong-admin), [`kong-ee`](https://github.com/Kong/kong-ee)), and your configuration for Kong.
+Please also mention the browser, the versions and branches of the applications involved (e.g., [`kong-admin`](https://github.com/Kong/kong-admin), [`kong-ee`](https://github.com/Kong/kong-ee)), and your configuration for Kong.

 To request a feature or an improvement, describe use cases for the team to review in `#design-pattern-lib` or `#team-interfaces`.
 If an alternative already exists, mention why a Kongponent would be a better approach.